Slaughterford

-Slaughterford is a small village and former civil parish about 5 mi west of Chippenham, Wiltshire, England.
-The village has a crossing point of the Bybrook River.
-It stands in a wooded valley between Castle Combe and Box.
+Slaughterford is a small village in the civil parish of Biddestone and Slaughterford, about 5 mi west of Chippenham, in Wiltshire, England.
+The village has a crossing point of the Bybrook River, and lies in a wooded valley between Castle Combe and Box.
+Anciently it was a separate parish.

 History

 The weavers' cottages have 16th-century origins.
 The present Manor Farmhouse dates from 1753, and attached to it is a late medieval barn.
 A small 18th-century brewery, now a house, has a prominent chimney that points to its past.

-Slaughterford was a separate parish with its own church until it was merged with Biddestone in 1934.
+Slaughterford was a separate civil parish with its own church until it was merged with Biddestone on 1 April 1934.
 Its population at the 1931 census had been 67.